View entry

 Between two sentences he suddenly became a Moslem, regularly attended the mosque to read the Koran, sometimes preached there, and walked about Mombasa dressed as a follower of Islam.
 Then he reverted to Christianity.
 This greatly intrigued the African population, who followed him about and dubbed him "Bwana Changi-Changi" (presumably the bwana who keeps changing his religion).

-When not in prison, he lived a solitary existence at English Point in a hut.
+When not in prison, he lived a solitary existence at English Point, Mombasa, in a hut.
 One day an Asian shopkeeper reported at the Police Station that Pelham-ffooks had cashed a "bouncer" cheque with him.
 Inspector Watcham went to English Point and arrested him on a charge of obtaining money by false pretences.
 He was none too sober but his stock of alcohol had been exhausted.
 He pleaded guilty at the trial and asked for the usual two years in prison.
 Judge A.T.
 Bonham-Carter decided on leniency and imposed a sentence of only six months.
 Pelham-ffooks exclaimed angrily: "Six months is no use to me, only two years.
 If I had known you were giving me no more than six months, I'd have thrown something at you."
 Bonham-Carter smiled and commented: "Have it your own way.
 Two years".
 Probably he was happier in prison and thus removed from the temptations of liquor.
 It was learned later that he had drifted up to Entebbe and then to Khartoum, in both places serving time in prison for similar offences.

 Finally, he came back to Kisumu and settled down there, becoming a reformed character and devoting all his energies to horticulture.
 He died at Kisumu on October 8th 1939, at the age of 97 years and six months.
 During the last years of his life Pelham-ffooks won the respect and friendship of the European residents of that town.